esromb/configuration-service/README.md

 # configuration-service

-This is spring cloud service that use git to serve configuration properties for the application.
+This is spring cloud service that use git to serve configuration properties for the application (containerized spring based cloud config.).
 To run it use the below command: